LunaGoodnight/star-backend/SECURITY_FIXES_APPLIED.md

 ### ⚠️ Action Required

 1. **Update Your API Clients**
-   - Your frontend/mobile apps need to use the new API key: `ndtxPclnW91si+YmRdiVMC1+rXlGz0wDZg8RVrCgOf4=`
+   - Your frontend/mobile apps need to use the API key from your `.env` file

 2. **Configure DigitalOcean Spaces**
    - Uncomment and fill in the Spaces credentials in `.env` when you're ready to use file uploads